thomasjpfan/sk_encoder_cv/README.md

 # Benchmarks for Target Encoder

-Benchmarks for different forms of target encoder.
+Benchmarks for different forms of target encoder with 10-fold cross validation.

 ## Datasets